Wednesday, July 9, 2025

 R: touch T: a broomstick, cushion, or chair (1 hour) D: until slain

-You inscribe runes into a seat and invite spirits to inhabit it.
-The enchanted object floats a foot off the ground, remaining adjacent to you at all times unless it is placed somewhere, in which case it stays put until retrieved.
+You inscribe runes into an object and invite spirits to inhabit it.
+The enchanted object floats a foot off the ground, remaining adjacent to you at all times unless it is placed somewhere, where it stays put until retrieved.
 The object can support the weight of you and your carried equipment, but refuses to carry much else.
 For every MD invested after the first, you gain one of the following benefits:

-• You may speak a command word to call the object to you, which it does so long as it is within shouting range.
+• You may speak a command word to call the object to you, so long as it is within shouting distance.
 This command can also be used to deactivate its flight, turning it into a mundane object or back at will.

-• The object will now (begrudgingly) carry an additional passenger, so long as they are no bigger than yourself.
+• The object will now (begrudgingly) carry an additional passenger, so long as they are no bigger than yourself and could reasonably fit.

 • You can now engage in limited bouts of true flight.
-Pointing and speaking a command word will cause the object to fly you to a location that you can see, where it will remain until you either dismount or make another command.
-Every third time you do this, Save vs. Destruction or the object breaks—only once you're safely dismounted.
+Pointing and speaking a command word will cause the object to fly you to a location that you can see adjacent to a physical object, where it will remain until you either dismount or make another command.
+Every third time you do this, Save vs Destruction or the object breaks—only once you're safely dismounted.

 • Your movement speed is tripled when sprinting while mounted.